Olympic Skier Bode Miller’s 19-Month-Old Daughter Dead After Pool Accident

 In a recent Instagram post, Morgan posted a picture of her and Emmy in the hospital during a checkup on the unborn child.
 It was a touching memory and a beautiful moment between mother and daughter.

 Miller also has a son and a daughter from a previous relationship.
-He has a son, five-year-old Samuel, and a daughter, 10-year-old Neesyn.
+He has a son, 5-year-old Samuel, and a daughter, 10-year-old Neesyn.

 As for those wondering about his professional career as a skier, Miller has not competed in the Olympics since the 2014 Olympics in Sochi.